Hugo-Toledo/Stat-R-UNIPD/README.md

 Class meets: February 6, 7 & 8 from 9:00am to 12:00pm, at Aula 12 Pentagono.

+You can install R directly from https://www.r-project.org/, also you can install RStudio (https://www.rstudio.com/) to have a nice interface.

 ## :notebook: Slides

 | [R version (*not yet*)](scripts/anova3.md)      | [SAS version (*not yet*)](scripts/anova3.md) |